 - A message passing architecture uses a set of primitives that allows processes to communicate with each other. - i.e., send, receive, broadcast, and barrier. - Numerous programming languages and libraries have been developed for explicit parallel programming.
 These differ in - their view of the address space that they make available to the programmer, - the degree of synchronization imposed on concurrent activities, and the multiplicity of programs. - Some links; Scientific Applications on Linux, Parallel Programming Laboratory.

-the Message-Passing
+Principles of Message-Passing Programming I